Kei Nishikori: Nishikori vs. Čilić

 Nishikori and Cilic have met 16 times, with Nishikori leading 10–6.
 Cilic won their first ATP World Tour meeting in 2008 at Indian Wells, beating Nishikori in straight sets in the first round.
 In 2010, Nishikori avenged that loss at the US Open, beating Cilic in a tough five-setter lasting almost five hours.
 In 2011, they met at the Chennai Open where Nishikori beat Cilic in three sets.
 In 2012, they encountered each other at the US Open where Cilic avenged his past US Open loss to Nishikori by beating him in four sets to progress to the 4R.
 In 2013, they met at the Memphis Open where Nishikori beat him in straight sets to progress to the SF and he would later go on to win the title.

 In 2014, their rivalry was more intense with 3 ATP meetings.
 They first met in 2014 at the Brisbane International where Nishikori beat him in three sets to book his semifinal spot.
 They met again at the clay courts of the Barcelona Open where Nishikori dominated Cilic in another straight sets victory where he would later go on to win his first title on clay.
 Their most significant meeting would be at the 2014 US Open, they met in the finals after Nishikori overpowered world No. 1 Novak Djokovic and Cilic overcame world No. 2 Roger Federer in the semifinals.
 Their meeting in the final made the 2014 US Open the first Grand Slam where none of Federer, Nadal and Djokovic reached the final since the 2005 Australian Open.
-However, Nishikori was defeated in straight sets by an in-form Marin Cilic in the final.
+However, Nishikori was defeated in straight sets by an in-form Marin Čilić in the final.

 In 2015, the pair met in the semifinals of the 2015 Citi Open, with Nishikori coming back from a set down to prevail in three, and gain a place in his 15th career final.
 They meet again later on in the 2015 Japan Open where Nishikori came back from a set down to defeat Cilic in three tight sets.
 In 2016, the duo met in the 4th round of the 2016 Wimbledon where Nishikori retired mid-match in the 2nd set after losing the first set due to a rib injury which had disrupted his grass season.
 They met again in the final of the Swiss Indoors, where Cilic prevailed in straight sets.
 During the round-robin stage of the Year-End 2016 ATP World Tour Finals, Cilic came from a set down to defeat Nishikori and ultimately prevail.
 Most recently, Nishikori defeated Cilic in the quarterfinals of the Monte-Carlo Masters by a score of 6–4, 6–7, 6–3.

 At the 2018 US Open, Nishikori and Cilic again met in the quarterfinals.
 In a five set thriller, Nishikori won a spot in the semifinal of the US Open for only the third time (and only the third time advancing past the quarters in any of the four majors).